What is the best coffee dessert?

 Stir chocolate into the filling in one bowl.
 Pour coffee filling into the crust.
 Bake until partially set and crust forms on the filling for about 25 minutes.
 Carefully spoon the chocolate filling over the coffee filling.
 Bake cheesecake until set on the edges but the center 2 inches still move slightly when the pan is shaken for about 30 minutes.

 1 1/4 cups sour cream; 3 tablespoons sugar; 2 teaspoons instant espresso powder or instant coffee powder;

-Mix all ingredients in bowl.
-Press down on edges of cheesecake to even.
+Mix all ingredients in a bowl.
+Press down on the edges of the cheesecake to even.
 Spoon topping over cheesecake.
-Bake 10 minutes.
+Bake for 10 minutes.
 Transfer cheesecake to rack.
-Run a small sharp knife around crust sides.
+Run a small sharp knife around the crust sides.
 Cool completely and cover and chill overnight.

 Coffee Bread Pudding

-This is yet another tantalizing and easy to prepare coffee dessert.
+This is yet another tempting and easy-to-prepare coffee dessert.
 Here is what you do to prepare this dessert at home.

-Get some bread and break it up into small pieces before placing them on a pan (preferably 8*8 pan).
+Get some bread and break it into small pieces before placing them on a pan (preferably an 8*8 pan).

 Whip up a simple caramel sauce on the stove, add some toffee-flavored coffee syrup, and pour it in without mixing anything up.